Helmholtz-AI-Energy/perun/docs/quickstart.rst

     |         0 | hkn0436.localdomain | 994.847 s | 960.469 kJ | 235.162 W   | 3.239 %    | 701.588 W   | 56.934 GB  | 27.830 W     | 0.061 %    |
     |         0 | All                 | 995.967 s | 1.921 MJ   | 466.981 W   | 3.240 %    | 1.404 kW    | 112.192 GB | 57.145 W     | 0.061 %    |

-    The application has run been run 7 times.
+    The application has been run 7 times.
 Throught its runtime, it has used 3.128 kWh, released a total of 1.307 kgCO2e into the atmosphere, and you paid 1.02 € in electricity for it.

 .. note::